The Ultimate Guide to Locum Pharmacy

 BUT, four years on and still a locum pharmacist (part-time now), it’s a decision I DEFINITELY do not regret.

 You see, flexibility is key for me and this line of work provides that.
 I can organise time off on MY terms and I certainly do not have an issue with finding or being offered work.
 Being a locum pharmacist has allowed me to upskill in other areas of life all while providing the security I was weary about in the beginning.

 But all that time ago, I wasn’t equipped with the experience that I have today.
 I broke into the world of locum pharmacy without many resources and minimal support.
 I was learning the ropes the old school way by just “getting stuck in there” and making mistake along my oscillating journey.

-However, it wasn’t too long before I came across a new platform called My Locum Choice and the guys who run it, Miraj and Mitesh.
+Then, I came across a new platform called My Locum Choice and the guys who run it, Miraj and Mitesh.
 They’ve helped me so much in my journey as a locum, providing easy solutions to improve my bookings, workflow and general locum life.
 They’ve been imperative to the career I have today.

-My name is Saam and only a few weeks back, I rang Mitesh with an idea.
+My name is Saam and only a few weeks back, I rang Mitesh with an idea: